 At the end of the day, we all make mistakes on the road at some point and, luckily, errors don’t always result in accidents.
 If you feel another driver’s behaviour is posing a risk, try to maintain a safe distance from them.
 If you are particularly worried (and it’s feasible), pull over and wait for them to pass.

 What this data teaches us is that if we all made a conscious effort to be vigilant and confident on the road, the number of accidents could be significantly reduced.
+If you’re looking for ways in which you can improve your driving, black box insurance can help you monitor your driving and push you to get rid of bad habits.

 Looking to begin your journey as a licensed driver?
 Check out the Top 5 Reasons People Fail Their Driving Test—it can be a helpful guide to the areas you should focus on.
 Make sure you also know how to adapt your driving for bad road conditions.
 You can start with our advice on learning to drive in winter.